LogPass/logpass-pytest-plugins/README.md

 ## Installation

-To use `logpass_pytest_plugins` simply install it with your package manager, e.g. via pip:
+To use `logpass_pytest_plugins` install it with your package manager, e.g. via pip:

 ```bash